munificent/craftinginterpreters/book/the-lox-language.md

 out the correct place to call `free()` for every byte of memory I allocate today!"

-There are two main <span name="gc">styles</span> of memory management, **reference counting** and **tracing garbage collection** (usually just called **"garbage collection"** or **"GC"**).
-Ref counters are much simpler to implement -- I think that's why Perl, PHP, and Python all started out using them).
-But, over time, the limitations of ref counting, particularly around handling cycles, become too troublesome.
+There are two main <span name="gc">techniques</span> for managing memory:
+**reference counting** and **tracing garbage collection** (usually just called **"garbage collection"** or **"GC"**).
+Ref counters are much simpler to implement -- I think that's why Perl, PHP, and Python all started out using them.
+But, over time, the limitations of ref counting, become too troublesome.
 All of those languages eventually ended up adding a full tracing GC or at least enough of one to clean up object cycles.

 <aside name="gc">